Chrismarsh/mesher/docs/source/configuration.rst

    :type: string

 Instead of specifying a ``mesher_path`` in the configuration file, the environment variable ``MESHER_EXE`` may be set to the binary.
 If both ``MESHER_EXE`` and ``mesher_path`` are defined, the configuration file path takes precedence.

+.. confval:: MESHER_NWORKERS

+    :type: int

+This will override a configuration file ``nworkers`` value for number of CPUs to use.

 Lloyd iterations
 ================